 Waterfall Central™ Unveiled: A Revolutionary Browser-Based Tool for Monitoring Waterfall Security Assets

-ROSH HAAYIN, Israel, Jan.
-18, 2024 /PRNewswire/ -- Waterfall Security Solutions is excited to announce the launch of "Waterfall Central", a cutting-edge browser-based tool designed to enhance the experience of our customers in efficiently and securely monitoring their Waterfall assets.
+ROSH HAAYIN, Israel , Jan.
+18, 2024 /CNW/ -- Waterfall Security Solutions is excited to announce the launch of "Waterfall Central", a cutting-edge browser-based tool designed to enhance the experience of our customers in efficiently and securely monitoring their Waterfall assets.

 In response to the dynamic landscape of regulations and the escalating cybersecurity threats within Operational Technology (OT), the demand for Waterfall's Unidirectional Security Gateways has soared.
 Recognizing the increased deployment of Waterfall solutions by each customer, the development of Waterfall Central became imperative to offer a comprehensive solution that seamlessly monitors and tracks all aspects, ensuring a streamlined and efficient experience.